christopheraue/m-ruby-concurrently/guides/Overview.md

 (#Synchronization_with_Results_of_Evaluations).

-## Flow of Control
+## About the Event Loop

 To understand when code is run (and when it is not) it is necessary to know a little bit more about the way Concurrently works.

-Concurrently lets every (real) thread run an [event loop][Concurrently::EventLoop].
+Concurrently lets every thread run an [event loop][Concurrently::EventLoop].
-These event loops are responsible for watching IOs and scheduling evaluations of concurrent procs.
+These event loops work silently in the background and are responsible for watching IOs and scheduling evaluations.
 Evaluations are scheduled by putting them into a run queue ordered by the time they are supposed to run.
-The run queue is then worked off sequentially.
+The run queue is then worked off sequentially up to the point corresponding to the current time.
 If two evaluations are scheduled to run at the same time the evaluation scheduled first is run first.

 Event loops *do not* run parallel to your application's code at the exact same time (e.g. on another cpu core).
-Instead, your code yields to them if it waits for something: **The event loop is (and only is) entered if your code calls `#wait` or one of the `#await_*` methods.** Later, when your code can be resumed the event loop schedules the corresponding evaluation to run again.
+Instead, your code yields to them if it waits for something: **The event loop is (and only is) entered if your code calls one of the synchronization methods.** Later, when your code can be resumed the event loop schedules the corresponding evaluation to run again.

 Keep in mind, that an event loop **must never be interrupted, blocked or overloaded.** A healthy event loop is one that can respond to new events